hyperware-ai/hyperware-book/src/hypergrid/running_provider_node.md

 The `~description` and `~instructions` notes merit deeper thought.
 A description is how an agent will find your Provider.
-If an agent with access to Hypergrid stumbles into a scenario where it thinks it might benefit by calling a Provider (maybe it doesn't have access to some data, wants to double check something specific, or needs a tool its local client doesn't have installed), it will search the Hypergrid registry and it will use the description field to do so.
+If an agent with access to Hypergrid thinks it might benefit by calling a Provider (maybe it doesn't have access to some data, wants to double check something specific, or needs a tool its local client doesn't have installed), it will search the Hypergrid registry and it will use the description field to do so.
 Think about what kinds of terms an AI agent looking for your provider would be using, and be sure to include them.
 It's possible to update this later, so be thoughtful but don't stress it too much.